 An Invisible Disability

 There’s a saying that’s often repeated because it’s true: If you’ve met one person with autism, you’ve met one person with autism.
 That’s because children (and adults) on the autism spectrum are very different from one another.
-There is no one correct road map to follow when raising, teaching, and loving them.
+There is no correct road map to follow when raising, teaching, and loving them.

 Children with autism often struggle with social situations.
 From a parenting perspective, it can be painful to watch your child wanting to fit in but not always do so.
-There is also the concern of bullying and being left out of social events of their peers.
+There is also the concern of bullying and being left out of social events by their peers.

 What Parents Want for Their Autistic Children

 Parents of autistic children ultimately want what every parent wants, their children to be happy.
 Since that’s more challenging than neurotypical children, parents often go to great lengths to routines, therapies, and ways of learning that work best for their child.